 Broadband Providers In Rural Areas Are Giving The Hook Up

-Remotely located families and businesses in rural America need broadband providers in rural areas just as much as people who live in urban areas.
+Remotely located families and businesses in rural America need broadband providers in rural areas just as much as people in urban areas.

 Broadband is an important tool for expanding educational and economic opportunities for consumers in remote locations.